astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 1. install your component in Joomla version 4 to test it: Copy the files in the `administrator` folder into the `administrator` folder of your Joomla 4 installation.
 Copy the files in the `components` folder into the `components` folder of your Joomla 4 installation.
 A new installation is not necessary.
 Continue using the files from the previous part.
 If you do a new installation, you will notice that the hints in the installation script are now translated.

+> In case of discovery, the texts may be hidden[^https://github.com/joomla/joomla-cms/issues/36343].

 ![Joomla language files are used](/images/j4x10x3.png)

 2. open the view of your component in the administration area and frontend and make sure that the texts are readable and not cryptic anymore.